-Blood Sucking ‘Kissing Bugs’ Spread Deadly Disease
+Blood Sucking ‘Kissing Bugs’ Are Spreading Deadly Chagas Disease Across The United States

 A deadly disease spread by kissing bugs is spreading across the United States.

-According to a Forbes report, the critters spread Chagas Disease, which is caused by the parasite Trypanosoma cruzi.
-Kissing bugs carry the parasite, and eventually, an infection can cause heart damage.
-The insects get their name because of a tendency to bit near the lips or eyes with a so-called “kiss,” and then they defecate near the wound they left, which is what spreads the parasite.
+According to a Forbes report, the critters spread Chagas disease, which is caused by the parasite Trypanosoma cruzi.
+Kissing bugs carry the parasite, and eventually, any potential infection transmitted to human hosts can cause heart damage.
+The insects get their name because of a tendency to bite near the lips or eyes with a so-called “kiss.”
+The bugs then defecate near the wound they left, contributing to the spread of the parasite.

-Previously, the disease was prevalent in Latin and South America, but more recently it’s spread to the United States.
-So far at least 300,000 residents across at least 28 states have been infected with Chagas Disease, according to a Fox News report.
+Previously, the disease was more prevalent in Latin and South America, but more recently it has spread to the United States.
+So far at least 300,000 residents of at least 28 states have been infected with Chagas disease, according to a Fox News report.
 Worldwide, as many as 8 million people have contracted the potentially deadly infection.
 Roughly 20 to 30 percent of people who get bitten by the bugs become infected with the disease, which can lead to heart failure, stroke, irregular heartbeat, or even sudden death.
 The condition is often called the silent killer because it wrecks havoc silently in the body until it’s too late.

 Treatment includes anti-parasitic medications like benznidazole or nifurtimox as soon as possible after contracting the disease.
 Unfortunately, it can take as long as a decade before infected individuals experience symptoms, and by that point, it can often be too late for effective treatment.
 Swelling near the original bite could be the only initial symptom.
 People who suspect they’ve been bitten by one of these insects should contact their doctors soon after the bite to determine the best course of treatment.